emliberace/MIDIv2.ahk/README.md

 # MIDIv2.ahk (v1.0)

-The MIDIv2 library grants basic MIDI functionality to AutoHotKey v2.
+The MIDIv2 library grants MIDI functionality to AutoHotKey v2.
 Send and receive MIDI in your AHK scripts with ease.
-All functions are conveniently wrapped in a single class.
+All functions and properties are conveniently wrapped in a single class.
 </br></br>
 If you find this library useful, please consider buying me a cup of coffee!
 (I do love coffee)
 [![Buy Me a Coffee](https://img.shields.io/badge/Support-Buy%20Me%20a%20Coffee-yellow?style=flat-square&logo=buy-me-a-coffee)](https://www.buymeacoffee.com/emlib)